This wide- and large- screen layout

 might really be HTTP Tunnelling confederates.

-Start a normal web browser and
+Start a normal browser and

-base URLs you selected from your
+base URIs you selected from your

 HTTP Filter logs